 - 2 tbsp garlic

-- 3 tbsp fresh chopped cilantro or parsley
+- 3 tbsp fresh cilantro or parsley, chopped

 - Prepare ingredients: Allow salmon filets to rest on the counter for 10 minutes.
 While they are resting, cube the tomato and avocado, chop cilantro/parsley, and dice the red onion.
 Set aside.

-- Make the sauce: In a small saucepan, heat 1 tbsp of olive oil and saute garlic for 1-2 minutes.
-Add chicken broth, lemon juice, and zest.
-Simmer for 3 minutes and allow sauce to thicken.
+- Make the sauce: In a small saucepan, heat 1 tbsp of olive oil and sauté garlic for 1-2 minutes.
+Add bone broth, lemon juice, and zest.
+Simmer for 3 minutes and allow sauce to thicken a bit (it won't get very thick).
 Set aside.

-To Serve: Place salmon filets on plate and generously cover with each filet with lemon garlic sauce, then top with avocado salsa.
+- To Serve: Place salmon filets on plate and generously cover with each filet with lemon garlic sauce, then top with avocado salsa.
 Garnish with fresh chopped cilantro or parsley if desired.
+Optional: drizzle DIVINO Lime Infused Olive Oil over salmon for extra flavor.